 A study by Vanderbilt University showed a 10% increase in candidate preference from exposure to signs alone.

 Researchers strategically placed yard signs for a fictional school board candidate named Ben Griffin along the regular driving route of several potential voters.
-A quarter of the voters who saw these signs on a regular basis included the fictional character in their top three choices for the open school board seat, while only 14% of voters who didn’t see the signs chose him.
+A quarter of the voters who saw them on a regular basis included the fictional character in their top three choices for the open school board seat, while only 14% of voters who didn’t see them chose him.

-Asking voters to place signs in their yards gives them the ability to participate in your campaign and provides a strong emotional connection.
-Because many voters are influenced by the opinion of friends and family, seeing signs in other people’s yards encourages them to vote for you.
+Asking voters to place campaign signs in their yards gives them the ability to participate in your campaign and provides a strong emotional connection.
+Because many voters are influenced by the opinion of friends and family, seeing them in other people’s yards encourages them to vote for you.

-Every municipality has ordinances on posting signs on public property.
-Because signs are covered under the First Amendment of the US Constitution, they are legal to place but there may be regulations about where and how they may be posted and disposed of.
+Every municipality has ordinances on posting lawn signs on public property.
+Because they are covered under the First Amendment of the US Constitution, they are legal to place but there may be regulations about where and how they may be posted and disposed of.